-On receipt of a notice of a claim under Part 6 of the IA Regulations, ICBC shall, at its expense, assist the insured by investigating and negotiating a settlement where in its opinion such assistance is necessary, and defend in the name of the insured against any action for damages (s.
+On receipt of a notice of a claim under Part 6 of the IVR, ICBC shall, at its expense, assist the insured by investigating and negotiating a settlement where in its opinion such assistance is necessary, and subject to an application and directions given by the court under section 79 of the IVA defend in the name of the insured against any action for damages (s.
 74).